NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Schweitzer was already recognized as a theologian for his "Quest of the Historical Jesus" (1906), The Psychiatric Study of Jesus (1911) and The Mysticism of Paul the Apostle (1930), and respected for his music intrepretations of Johann Sebastian Bach, before he became world renowned for his medical work.

-His PhD dissertation was The religious Phylosophia of Kant, his medical degree dissertation.
+His PhD dissertation was The religious Phylosophia of Kant.

 Nobel Peace Prize Winners, 1952 - Albert Schweitzer Poster